Monday - Friday 8:30am - 5pm

-Against your white woodwork, with a tin of paint, you can create maximum impact in your Little Ones eyes for minimum spend and practically no effort.
+Against your white woodwork, with a tin of paint, you can create maximum impact for minimum spend and practically no effort.
 Don’t feel the need to theme your soft furnishings, most children just don’t get it.
-Cut yourself free from that desire to set up your own interior design agency.
-Concentrate on creating useful spaces for storage, home work and for creative play and you will find your child is more than happy.
+Concentrate on creating useful spaces for storage, homework and for creative play and you will find your child is more than happy.
 Then, when tomorrow’s latest idea takes hold and there is a desire to change, all you need is a new pot of paint and the time it needs to emulsion a few walls.
-So Richard can gain as many battles as he likes because you can handle all the colours under the sun as many times as needed.